 Exhibit proficiency in scene protection and investigation; complete written reports related to state regulations; recognize and synchronize attributes of natural and accidental death and/or suicide; provide bereavement solace to victims of loss; and implement the Department of Justice National Guidelines for Death Investigation.

-Students will explore methods that could aid in the identification of deceased persons whose physical remains are found in diverse conditions and how to apply these techniques for looking at human behavior and appearance, e.g., in criminal activity, accidents, historical research, and in displaying the human face and neck.
+Explore methods that could aid in the identification of deceased persons whose physical remains are found in diverse conditions and how to apply these techniques for looking at human behavior and appearance, e.g., in criminal activity, accidents, historical research, and in displaying the human face and neck.

 Demonstrate the techniques to reconstruct appearance from remains, use eye-witness reports, and project possibilities of appearance by means of making age progressions.